miklevin/MikeLev.in/_posts/2024-10-05-ollama-websocket-chat.md

 ping and such is shifted elsewhere in such a way that real-time chat and very responsive user interfaces are possible.

+## Using ZeroMQ for Efficient Data Streaming in Python Applications

 Anyhow, there was tons of alterntives from just yielding from a Python 3.x function with a yield, for a generator-like next, next, next data-stream of returned values instead of a single responsse.
 It's not much talked about as a